tertek/tertek.github.io/_posts/2025-04-16-modern-website-development-with-php-part-1.md

 ### Next

 In the next part of this series we will integrate frontend libraries to the framework.
-Go to [Modern website development with PHP (Part 2)]().